genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * A. They’re the same, only the branding is diferent
     * B. **Each subnetwork controls the IP address range used for instances that are allocated to that subnetwork**
+        > A Virtual Private Cloud (VPC) network is a virtual version of a physical network, implemented inside of Google's production network
+        > Subnets are regional resources.
+Each subnet defines a range of IP addresses.
     * C. With subnetworks IP address allocation occurs at the global network level
     * D. Legacy networks are the preferred way to create networks